NZ's largest DVD rental store closing its doors

 The Thomases bought Civic Video Glenfield in 1998, changing its name to Civic Glenfield in 2015 after the franchise exited NZ.

-In May this year, Nick Thomas told the Herald he was unfazed by rival Video Ezy pulling out of the NZ market and closing its remaining stores.
+In May 2018, Nick Thomas told the Herald he was unfazed by rival Video Ezy pulling out of the NZ market and closing its remaining stores.

 But he also conceded that challenges were mounting up.